Parthsadaria/NexuAI/README.md

 # 🤖 KaamChorGPT By Parth Sadaria

 KaamChorGPT is an AI-powered assistant capable of performing various tasks on your computer.
-Whether you want to open applications, move the mouse, or execute Python scripts, KaamChorGPT is here to help. 🚀
+Whether you want to open applications,SEnd Email,And Do Simple Tasks...
+KaamChorGPT is here to help. 🚀

 ## Features
 - **Voice and Text Input**: Interact with KaamChorGPT using either speech 🗣️ or text input. 📝